 ㅂ (비읍, bieup)

 Again, start by drawing a vertical line.
-Then, draw another vertical line next to it, but not to touch the two lines.
+Then, draw another vertical line next to it, but not touch the two lines.
 Now, draw two small horizontal lines between these two vertical lines, both from left going to right, the first one around the center and the second one right at the bottom.

 ㅅ (시읏, sieut)

-Start this one from the center top, first drawing a line going down towards the left, then going back to the top spot to draw another line to the right.
+This stroke order starts from the center top, first drawing a line going down towards the left, then going back to the top spot to draw another line to the right.

 ㅇ (이응, ieung)